Narada case: Calcutta HC adjourns hearing on bail plea of Trinamool Congress leaders

 Earlier on Monday, the CBI moved the Supreme Court challenging a previous order of the High Court allowing house arrest of the four accused instead of custody in jail.
 The investigating agency also moved an adjournment letter before the Calcutta High Court, asking for the hearing to be deferred since it had moved the Supreme Court.

-As hearing commenced in the Calcutta High Court on Monday, Solicitor General Tushar Mehta, representing the CBI sought adjournment of the case till Tuesday, citing the petition in the Supreme Court, Bar and Bench reported
+As hearing commenced in the Calcutta High Court on Monday, Tushar Mehta, sought adjournment of the case till Tuesday, citing the petition in the Supreme Court, Bar and Bench reported

 Acting Chief Justice of Calcutta High Court Rajesh Bindal asked if the matter had been mentioned before the Chief Justice of India, who was supposed to hear the petition.
 To this, Mehta said that the matter will be taken up on Monday and could be posted for Tuesday.

-Senior advocate Abhishek Manu Singhvi, appearing for the accused, objecting to the solicitor general’s request for deferring the hearing and said that the proceedings in the Calcutta High Court will not prejudice the Supreme Court’s hearing.
+Senior advocate Abhishek Manu Singhvi, appearing for the accused, objected to the solicitor general’s request for deferring the hearing and said that the proceedings in the Calcutta High Court will not prejudice the Supreme Court’s hearing.

 “Even if they [the accused] are released today by [Calcutta] High Court, if Supreme Court overturns it, they will go back to jail,” Sighvi said.
 “Where is prejudice?”

-The Calcutta High Court also pointed out that Cyclone Yaas, which is likely to make landfall near Kolkata soon, might affect the proceedings for the “next five to seven days”, and thus decided to hear the matter on Monday itself.
+The Calcutta High Court also pointed out that Cyclone Yaas, which is likely to make landfall near Kolkata soon, might affect the proceedings for the “next five to seven days”, and thus decided to hear the matter on Monday.

 The case so far